Web Accessibility Administrative Practice

 These Resources Provide Information Regarding Web Accessibility:

 Bryan Hall 205, IUB

 Julie Knost, Director, University Office of Affirmative Action

 Poplars 825, IUB

 For appeals or charges of discrimination, contact the Office of Affirmative Action.

 University Information Technology Services Assistive Technology and Accessibility Centers

 IUPUI: (317) 274-6482

 UITS ATAC Web Accessibility Evaluation Services

-The UITS Adaptive Technology and Accessibility Center (ATAC) offers free accessibility evaluations of web site interfaces and content.
+The UITS Assistive Technology and Accessibility Center (ATAC) offers free accessibility evaluations of web site interfaces and content.
 The ATAC as provides training and support for the development of a wide variety of accessible web interfaces and content ranging from single pages to enterprise systems spanning multiple institutions.
 Evaluations include provision of code example remedies for inaccessible web site interfaces and/or content.
 Additionally, we provide developers a deeper insight into the challenges of information access faced by people with disabilities.